-- You don’t have to be taking topical steroids to develop topical steroid withdrawal.
+- You don’t have to be using topical steroids to develop topical steroid withdrawal.

-- If can take years for Red Skin Syndrome to clear up.
+- It can take years for red skin syndrome to clear up.

 Red skin syndrome (RSS) is a bright red rash, often accompanied by the itching and burning associated with topical steroid use.

 The aptly named condition can sometimes look like a widespread burn or severe eczema.
 However, it’s important to identify RSS for what it is.
 If misdiagnosed and treated with the same topical steroids that precipitated the condition, then it could get much worse.

 - Who is at risk for red skin syndrome?

 - What are the symptoms of red skin syndrome?